Bulat-Ziganshin/EasyProtoBuf/codegen/GENERATED_CODE.md

 For an imported enum whose definition is absent from the descriptor set, Codegen preserves an explicit default when available but cannot infer the first declared value.
 Without an explicit default, it emits no initializer for that field. `--no-default-values` also removes an explicit imported-enum default.

-## Repeated and map fields

-By default, repeated fields use `std::vector` and map fields use `std::map`.
-These container templates can be changed with [`--repeated-type`](OPTIONS.md#c-type-options) and [`--map-type`](OPTIONS.md#c-type-options).

-Codegen supports scalar, enum and message map values.
-Message-valued maps may use either top-level or nested message types.
-Synthetic map-entry messages are descriptor details and are not emitted as user-visible C++ structures.

 ## Presence, required fields, and defaults